-The lightest type of meson.
+The pion is the lightest type of meson.
 Pions, also called

 pi-mesons, are composed of up quarks, down